qmk/qmk_firmware/keyboards/keychron/q1/ansi_encoder/keymaps/mkillewald/readme.md

-## Keychron Q2 SEVERED RGB ANSI STM32L432 ENC11 (knob) Keymap v2.0.0
+## Keychron Q1 RGB ANSI ATMEGA32U4 ENC11 (knob) Keymap v2.0.0

 ### Highly Recommended: You should clear your eeprom before or after flashing this firmware.
 Be aware that clearing the eeprom will erase any changes previously made in VIA.
 Please backup your VIA config before clearing your eeprom.
 If you place your keyboard in DFU mode by holding ESC and plugging in the USB cable, this should clear your eeprom even if you take it out of DFU mode at this point without flashing.

 ## Features:
 - Retains Keychron factory keycodes for Mission Control, Launchpad, Siri, Cortana, Task View, File Explorer, and others.

-- SEVERED!
-Different RGB settings for Mac base and Win base layers.
+- Different RGB settings for Mac base and Win base layers.
 You can set different RGB animations, colors, brightness and speed for the Mac and Win base layers using the standard RGB keyboard shortcuts.
-(Hi kids, whats for dinner?)

 - Autocorrect is enabled. ([https://docs.qmk.fm/#/feature_autocorrect](https://docs.qmk.fm/#/feature_autocorrect))
     - Uses getreuer's 400 entry autocorrect dictionary.